adespoton/utmconfigs/README.md

 System Architecture: aarch64
 System: Apple Virtualizer
 - macOS 11 - not booting
 - macOS 12 - will download IPSW install image and boot using UTM 3.
 No config file provided as UTM automates the entire process already.
+Can only use raw disk images.